Our Programs

 For more details, see the Intern or Research Abroad page.

-If after reviewing all the Faculty-Led, Partner, and Exchange programs, you cannot find a program that meets your academic requirements, there are a few options:
+If, after reviewing all the Faculty-Led, Partner and Exchange programs, you cannot find a program that meets your academic requirements, there are a few options:

 • Review them again because the options below involve significantly more individual work and responsibility.

 • Officially withdraw from UNH for the semester or year abroad.
+Note: you may not be able to transfer credits in.